Defences to the Personal Interference Torts

 The claimant must be informed as to the nature of what the defendant is doing and his intentions in a ‘broad’ sense.
 Mere failure to inform as to risks or side-effects is insufficient.
 Bad faith fraud and misrepresentation may vitiate consent: Chatterton v Gerson QB 432.

 The consent must not be obtained by duress.
-Physical threats will vitiate consent, though more diffuse pressures may not: see Freeman v Home Office (No 2) QB 524 where institutional pressures on a prisoner did not vitiate his consent to medical treatment.
+Physical threats will vitiate consent, though more diffuse pressures may not: see Freeman v Home Office QB 524 where institutional pressures on a prisoner did not vitiate his consent to medical treatment.
+This will depend on how those pressures affect the particular claimant.

 The consent must not have been revoked.
 However, for false imprisonment, it appears that the claimant’s withdrawal of consent to detention is invalid if effecting the withdrawal is inconvenient and costly: Herd v Weardale Steel Coke and Coal AC 67.